 The Dead Student

-USA Release October 2015, by Grove/Atlantic.
-UK Release November 2015 by Head of Zeus
+Available now in the USA, by Grove/Atlantic.
+UK Release December 2015 by Head of Zeus

 “Katzenbach proves he is a genius at handling complex dark plots and characters, and masterfully narrates the most terrifying recesses of the mind.
 You will read The Dead Student in one sitting.”